Supreme-Ed/Blocky-Math-Champ/PLAN_SCAFFOLDING.md

 ## Design Note: Ensuring Cube Platforms Use Needed Block Types

+---

+## Recent Avatar/Model System Updates (2025-04-17)

+- Avatar selection is now manifest-driven: `/public/models/avatars/manifest.json` lists available avatars.
+- Duck avatar variants (Duck0.gltf, Duck1.gltf, Duck2.gltf) are rendered with unique color tints (yellow, red, green) using logic in `AvatarPreview3D.jsx`.
+- The avatar system is extensible: add new avatars by updating the manifest and placing the model/texture files in the avatars directory.
+- Troubleshooting tip: If a model appears blank, check for missing texture files or incorrect manifest entries.
+- The system supports future expansion for more avatars and custom color logic.

 - At level start, the structure blueprint is analyzed to determine all block types required and their counts.
 - A dynamic tracker maintains how many of each block type are still needed as the structure is built.
 - When generating cube platforms, the correct answer is always associated with a block type that is still needed (count > 0).